ckeditor/ckeditor5/docs/framework/guides/contributing/development-environment.md

 * `--url`, `-u` &ndash; The URL to start crawling.
 This argument is required.
 Thanks to it you can verify e.g. a deployed documentation.
 * `--depth`, `-d` &ndash; Defines how many nested page levels should be examined.
 Infinity by default.
 * `--exclude`, `-e` &ndash; A comma-separated string with URL exclusions &ndash; links that match the excluded part are skipped.
 Nothing is excluded by default.
-* `--docs` &ndash; A boolean option to use default arguments for documentation verification.
-* `--manual` &ndash; A boolean option to use default arguments for manual tests verification.

 ## Generating content styles